Skip to main content

 Set Up Your First Campaign

-This quickstart shows how to launch a very simple outbound campaign:
+This quickstart shows how to launch a simple outbound campaign:

-• You’ll call a tiny CSV list (2 contacts) with your outbound agent.
+• You’ll call a small CSV list (2 contacts) with your outbound agent.

 • Each contact will receive one phone call.